Obstetric haemorrhage, which includes both antepartum and postpartum haemorrhage, is the leading cause of maternal death

 Important components of the examination include:

-The initial maanagment of any APH should involve assesment with 'ABC' (airway, breathing, circulation), early establishment of intravenous access and the use of cardiotocography (CTG) to assess the baby.
+The initial management of any APH should involve assessment with 'ABC' (airway, breathing, circulation), early establishment of intravenous access and the use of cardiotocography (CTG) to assess the baby.

 The management of an APH depends on the extent of bleeding, symptomatology of the mother and gestational age.

 When the mother has mild spotting only and the baby is deemed okay, they can be considered for discharge.
-Mothers with bleeding heavier than spotting need to be monitored for 24 hours following the bleed.
+Mothers with bleeding heavier than spotting need to be admitted and monitored for a minimum of 24 hours following the bleed and until it stops.

 If there is an unexplained minor APH, but settles, mothers can be discharged with a plan for serial growth ultrasound to assess for the following:

 In the presence of an APH, steroids should be considered for fetal lung maturation if at 24-34+6/40.
-If the mother is > 37/40 with minor or major APH, and both mother and baby are well, then recommendation is for induction of labour (IOL).
+If the mother is > 37/40 with minor or major APH, and both mother and baby are well, then the recommendation is for induction of labour (IOL).
 Confirmation that there is no placenta praevia is essential prior to IOL.

 The following steps are critical to the management of any APH.

-The complications of an APH can be divdied into either maternal or foetal/neonatal.
+The complications of an APH can be divided into either maternal or foetal/neonatal.

 Have comments about these notes?
 Leave us feedback